nwabuche/Intrusion-Detection-CrossDataset/project_features__analysis/outputs_article_analysis/article_report.md

 CICIDS2017 presents a more challenging evaluation scenario due to its large scale, higher feature diversity, and severe class imbalance.
 As a result, model performance differs noticeably from NSL-KDD.

-The Decision Tree model performs reasonably well but shows sensitivity to class imbalance.
+The Decision Tree model performs reasonably well but shows sensitivity to misclassification.
 While it detects a substantial portion of attack traffic, the confusion matrix reveals an increase in false negatives compared to NSL-KDD, indicating that some attacks are misclassified as normal traffic.

 Random Forest again demonstrates strong performance on CICIDS2017.
 Its ensemble nature allows it to better capture complex patterns in the data, leading to improved recall for attack traffic.
-However, the results also show that class imbalance significantly affects model behavior, particularly in terms of false positives.

 For Logistic Regression, I apply class-weight balancing and stratified subsampling to manage computational cost.
 Despite its simplicity, Logistic Regression achieves competitive performance and produces a smooth ROC curve.
 However, its linear nature limits its ability to fully capture the complex relationships present in CICIDS2017, resulting in lower recall compared to Random Forest.